ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    96:
    : There are persistent secrets which are stored unencrypted in an Attester.

-   99:
-   : Cryptographic validation of the Evidence has failed.

 It is possible for additional Trustworthiness Claims and enumerated values to be defined in subsequent documents.